matloff/fasteR/README.md

 again, **pima[,1] == 0** yields a vector of TRUEs and FALSEs, each indicating whether the corresponding element of column 1 is 0.
-When we call **sum**, TRUEs and FALSEs are treated as 1s and 0s, so we get the total number of 1s -- which is a count of the number of elements in that column that are 0, exactly what we wanted.
+When we call **sum**, TRUEs and FALSEs are treated as 1s and 0s, so we get the total number of TRUEs -- which is a count of the number of elements in that column that are 0, exactly what we wanted.

 A technical point:  Why did we need the explicit call to **print**?
 Didn't we say earlier that just typing an expression at the R '>' prompt will automatically print out the value of the expression?
 Ah yes -- but we are not at the R prompt here!
-Yes, in the expanded form above, that would be at the prompt, but inside the **for** loop we are not at the prompt, even though **for** call had been made at the prompt.
+Yes, in the expanded form above, that would be at the prompt, but inside the **for** loop we are not at the prompt, even though **for** call itself had been made at the prompt.

 So there are a lot of erroneous 0s in this dataset, e.g. 35 of them in column 3.
 We probably have forgotten which column is which, so let's